tfennelly/slink/README.md

 > Note: You can also `slink` using the package name (i.e. not a relative path).
 This works so long as the package being `slink`d has been `npm link`d.

 > Note: If `../A/package.json` contains a `files` spec, that spec will be honoured i.e. only files covered by the spec will be synchronized.

+> Note: You can specify multiple packages to be "slinked" e.g. `slink ../X ../Y ../Z`